hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 #### Visual Attributes (of elements)

 The elements of a network can be imbued with a variety of visual attributes.
 In the rendering system, nodes often contained the predominant visual attributes, often determining the visual attributes of the remaining elements.
-Visual attributes include an element's colour, size, halos, and associated metadata in the form of nearby text labels or symbols.
+Visual attributes include an element's colour, size, halos (or hulls / outlines / ghosts of a single or group of nodes), and additional attributes in the form of nearby text labels or symbols.

-- Text Label (useful for email network, not really required for bio network or case-scenario network) - for email network, both constant and scale modes were useful and it was useful to toggle between them and zoom in
-- Halo, Outline, hull, ghost
-- Color Palette, Color
-- Size
-- Other decorations

-- The visual attributes of nodes determine that of their adjacent edges.
+A Node's colour is usually pulled from a colour palette which maps to a particular metric of the node.
+An edge's colour is a gradient determined by the colours of its nodes.

+Halos around a node or group of nodes and edges can vary their visual emphasis depending on the associated metric.

+Text labels are often tied to nodes and, when enabled, can have a size relative to that of the node or a constant size.
+Like the other visual attributes, its use is determined by the network and its purpose.
+Certain networks where the focus is greater on the structure itself rather than specific content would benefit from no labels.
+If the analysed metric has only a few top values than the labels at relative sizes can be informative.

+Other symbols such as crosses, rings, and arrows can serve to highlight a particular node or represent a node's metric.

 #### Metrics (of elements)